jsdom/whatwg-mimetype/README.md

 - `toString()` serializes the MIME type to a string
 - `isHTML()`: returns true if this instance represents [a HTML MIME type](https://mimesniff.spec.whatwg.org/#html-mime-type)
 - `isXML()`: returns true if this instance represents [an XML MIME type](https://mimesniff.spec.whatwg.org/#xml-mime-type)
+- `isJavaScript({ allowParameters })`: returns true if this instance represents [a JavaScript MIME type](https://html.spec.whatwg.org/multipage/scripting.html#javascript-mime-type); `allowParameters` can be set to true to allow arbitrary parameters, instead of their presence causing the method to return `false`

-_Note: the `isHTML()` and `isXML()` methods are speculative, and may be removed or changed in future major versions.
+_Note: the `isHTML()`, `isXML()`, and `isJavaScript()` methods are speculative, and may be removed or changed in future major versions.
 See [whatwg/mimesniff#48](https://github.com/whatwg/mimesniff/issues/48) for brainstorming in this area.
 Currently we implement these mainly because they are useful in jsdom._

 ## `MIMETypeParameters` API